taverna/taverna-svn/trunk/RestfulSBS/readme.txt

 This is a self-contained distribution of the S-OGSA server code that can be deployed locally for testing.
+Eventually, the server will be deployed on a stable server that the client can point to -- it can at IU or here in the UK

-It comes with a simple client class SOGSAClient that you can use to test the SBS interface functionality - see below.
+The distr. comes with a simple client class SOGSAClient that you can use to test the SBS interface functionality.

+The client includes a std sequence of server calls:

+- 1 create a new SB
+- 2 add more RDF to it
+- 3 query the SB using SPARQL
+- 4 retrieve all avaiable SBs in the server
+- 5 delete a SB

 ** configuration **
 the src/main/resources folder contains several config files.
 Most of the entries are fine, however you will need to change at least the following: